What is the role of the news media in society?

 - Media moguls like Jimmy Lai in Hong Kong and Viscount Rothermere in Britain

-- Even religious sects like the Falun Gong, which publishes the Epoch Times and runs NTD
+- Even religious sects like the Falun Gong, which publishes the Epoch Times and runs NTD (as well as a host of other outlets)

 Many news organizations do have clear editorial biases.
 Fox News in the US, for example, was founded to provide a voice for American conservatives.
 MSNBC, on the other hand, appeals more to American liberals.